Japanese lacquered inrō with engraved tortoiseshell and aogai, Edo period, late 17th–early 18th century

 Description

-A Japanese inrō (inro) from the Edo period, late 17th–early 18th century, with four compartments and a lacquered lid .
-The piece features two large reserves , one on each side, inlaid with tortoiseshell carved in low relief with a landscape design.
-The base is made of burgau mother-of-pearl (aogai) , cut and assembled in a wave pattern , used to represent a body of water integrated into the landscape.
+Japanese Edo period (late 17th–early 18th century) inrō with four compartments and a lacquer lid.
+The piece features two large reserves, one on each side, inlaid with tortoiseshell engraved in low relief depicting a landscape.
+The background is made of burgau mother-of-pearl (aogai), cut and assembled in a wave motif, used to represent a body of water integrated into the landscape.

-The interior is finished with nashiji lacquer and gold lacquer .
+The interior is finished in nashiji lacquer and gold lacquer.

-For comparison, an inrō of similar typology (work combining lacquer and inlays) is preserved at the Metropolitan Museum of Art, New York, acc. no. 29.100.768 .
+For comparison, a similar inrō (work combining lacquer and inlays) is preserved at the Metropolitan Museum of Art, New York, acc. no. 29.100.768.

 Dimensions